piepdx/pie-cookbook/drafts/working-draft-tactical.md

 It is important that Accelerators are careful with partnerships, because poorly constructed partnerships could be detrimental to startups going through the accelerator program.

-One of the most prevalent examples of an Accelerator partnership is the Amazon Web Services
+One of the most prevalent examples of an Accelerator partnership is the [Amazon Web Services Activate program](https://aws.amazon.com/activate/).
+With this partnership, AWS provides an allotment of free credits to each company in the Accelerator.
+This allows startups to build on Amazon infrastructure without any out-of-pocket costs.
+In return, AWS has a higher likelihood of converting those startups into paying customers once the credits are exhausted.

 ### Investor

 On the upside, venture capital can be a very effective means of funding this sort of activity.